yuvalofek/30DaysOfCode/README.md

 1. Re-evaluated priorities to start up my learning again!
 1. Watched [Risk at Scale - Running a large investment risk system and how risk analysis techniques can help you ](https://pydata.org/global2021/schedule/presentation/151/risk-at-scale-running-a-large-investment-risk-system-and-how-risk-analysis-techniques-can-help-you/) - fascinating watch about working with risk at large scale and the software choices behind it.
+1. Watched:
+    * [Highly-Scalable NLP to Answer Questions on South Africa’s COVID-19 WhatsApp Hotline](https://pydata.org/global2021/schedule/presentation/100/highly-scalable-nlp-to-answer-questions-on-south-africas-covid-19-whatsapp-hotline/) - Impresive use of NLP to help covid Q&A
+    * [Computations as Assets - a New Approach to Reproducibility and Transparency](https://pydata.org/global2021/schedule/presentation/44/computations-as-assets-a-new-approach-to-reproducibility-and-transparency/) -- Introduction to ExAx and some visualizations it allows us to create.
+I really liked the COVID-19 visualization they did with taxi cars.
+Added ExAx/Accelerator to my list of thing to learn.
+    * [Darts for Time Series Forecasting](https://pydata.org/global2021/schedule/presentation/28/darts-for-time-series-forecasting/) - Introduction to the Darts library.
+Seems like a very versatile tool for forecasting, I added it to my list of things to check out.

 ## Topics I am interested in looking into:
 ### High priority